Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Update-AzureKeyVaultCertificate.md

 ```

 ### -Version
-Secret version.
+Certificate version.
-Cmdlet constructs the FQDN of a secret from vault name, currently selected environment, secret name and secret version.
+Cmdlet constructs the FQDN of a certificate from vault name, currently selected environment, certificate name and certificate version.

 ```yaml
 Type: String